-Positive Same Trend Negative - (Modest) US GDP growth acceleration - US leverage - Tight labor 2.5% during 2017 vs 1.8% in 2016 and 2.0% in 2016 ring 2017 vs 1.8% in 2016 and 2.0% in 2016 8 1/2 years into the expansion, non financial debt is still exactly 250%/GDP - Capex actual and intentions - US housing - Low personal savings rate Business investment has accelerated and intentions suggest some forward momentum.
+Positive Same Trend Negative - (Modest) US GDP growth acceleration - US leverage - Tight labor 2.5% during 2017 vs 1.8% in 2016 and 2.0% in 2016 8 1/2 years into the expansion, non financial debt is still exactly 250%/GDP Labor market indicators show that there are not many healthy, skilled and short term unemployed left. - Capex actual and intentions - US housing - Low personal savings rate Business investment has accelerated and intentions suggest some forward momentum.
 More gradual cycle than past ones - erosion of affordability but still elevated plans to buy.
 At < 2.4%, is as low as the late 00s, at a time when valuations are high. - Hiring and comp intentions - External imbalances - Monetary accommodation unwind Most surveys show very strong plans to hire and to pay higher comp.
 US deficit (2+%/GDP faces) surpluses in Japan (4%+), Euro Area (3%+), and China (1%+) QE unwind might be 'conditional', but we don't know if it can easily be turned back on. - US corporate earnings and sales - Chinese growth - \$ policy dilution and wider trade gap Very strong 'second wind' for US corporate sector starting mid 2017.
 2017 quarters ran 6.9, 6.9,6.8, 6.8 Tariffs and trade deals don't address the savings shortfall that requires US' reliance on foreign capital - Mining investment - What tax reform can achieve As energy prices rebounded, mining investment added 0.3% to GDP during 2017 vs -0.1% during 2016 GOP policies may not deliver what's priced into the stock market/ financial conditions. -Manufacturing - Geolopolitical So far manufacturers have increased use of existing capacity but new plant build may be a future story.
 To date markets have blown through geopolitical events = complacency. - Global trade and PMIs Strong upswing since Spring 2016 and now IMF has carried it through its '18 and '19 world projections.